madhuri1994/file-segregation/README.md

 type of file is chosen accordin to the extensions

-subfolders with name MUSIC, DOCUMENTS, VIDEOS, AUDIO, DATABASES etc are crearteed
+subfolders with name MUSIC, DOCUMENTS, VIDEOS, AUDIO, DATABASES etc are crearted